Home » Blog Post » ABM vs Traditional Marketing: What’s Best for B2B Marketing?

 Have you ever done some traditional marketing, such as a mass email campaign or a paid advert, that was hard to track, got no traction, and generated no leads whatsoever?
 That’s still fairly common and represents a huge wasted investment.

-Account-based marketing solutions use data to ensure your marketing spend is going towards those most likely to need your products, so you're more likely to see the ROI.
+Account-based marketing solutions use data to ensure your marketing spend is going towards those most likely to need your products, so you’re more likely to see the ROI.
+This is a foundational principle that separates scalable ABM strategies from wide-net demand generation approaches.

 ABM Benefit #2 – Better Relationships With Customers